andychase/reparse/readme.rst

 Support
 -------

 Need some help?
-Send me an email at andy@asperous.us and I'll do my best to help you.
+Send me an email at asperous2@gmail.com and I'll do my best to help you.

 Contribution
 ------------